-2% of FY students and 19% of seniors worked on a research project with a faculty member.
-Learning with Peers How often do students work together on class projects and assignments?^b 48% of FY students and 51% of seniors 'frequently' worked with their peers on course projects and assignments.
+0% of FY students and 25% of seniors worked on a research project with a faculty member.
+Learning with Peers How often do students work together on class projects and assignments?^b 64% of FY students and 59% of seniors "frequently" worked with their peers on course projects and assignments.

-Do students help each other understand difficult material?^b 71% of seniors 'frequently' explained course material to one or more students.
-How often do students work together to prepare for exams?^b 43% of FY students 'frequently' prepared for exams by discussing or working through course material with other students.
-How often do students interact with others who have different viewpoints or who come from different economic backgrounds?^b 77% of FY students 'frequently' had discussions with people with different political views; 78% of FY students 'frequently' had discussions with people from a different economic background.
-Campus Environments Do students use learning support services (tutors, writing center)?^d 74% of FY students said the institution 'substantially' emphasized the use of learning support services.
-How satisfied are students with academic advising?^c 67% of FY students and 66% of seniors gave the quality of their interactions with academic advisors a 'high' rating.
-How well do students get along with each other?^c 62% of FY students gave the quality of their interactions with their peers a 'high' rating.
-How do students evaluate their entire educational experience at this institution?
-92% of FY and 96% of seniors rated their entire educational experience at this institution as 'excellent' or 'good.'
+Do students help each other learn?^b 71% of seniors "frequently" explained course material to one or more students.
+How often do students work together to prepare for exams?^b 49% of FY students "frequently" prepared for exams by discussing or working through course material with other students.
+How often do students interact with others who have different viewpoints or who come from different backgrounds?^b Among FY students, 74% "frequently" had discussions with people with different political views, 77% "frequently" had discussions with people from a different economic background, and 57% "frequently" had discussions with people from a different race or ethnicity.
+Campus Environment Are students encouraged to use learning support services (tutors, writing center)?^d 80% of FY students said the institution "substantially" emphasized the use of learning support services.
+How satisfied are students with academic advising?^c 85% of FY students and 74% of seniors gave the quality of their interactions with academic advisors a "high" rating.
+How well do students get along with each other?^c 77% of FY students gave the quality of their interactions with their peers a "high" rating.
+How satisfied are students with their educational experience?

+97% of FY and 95% of seniors rated their entire educational experience at this institution as "excellent" or "good."
 Rich Educational Experiences What types of honors courses, learning communities, and other distinctive programs are offered?
-During their first year, 17% of students participated in a learning community.
-By spring of their senior year, 55% of students had done or were in progress doing a culminating senior experience.
+During their first year, 21% of students participated in a learning community.
+By spring of their senior year, 59% of students had done (or were doing) a culminating senior experience.
 How many students study in other countries?

-By their senior year, 1% of students had studied abroad.
+By their senior year, 7% of students had studied abroad.

-How many students get practical, real-world experience through internships or off-campus field experiences?
-By spring of their senior year, 38% of students had participated in some form of internship, co-op, field experience, student teaching, or clinical placement.
-How many courses include community-based servicelearning projects?^e 50% of FY students and 78% of seniors said 'at least some' of their courses included a community-based service-learning project.
+How many students get practical, real-world experience through internships or field experiences?
+By spring of their senior year, 36% of students had participated in some form of internship, co-op, field experience, student teaching, or clinical placement.
+How many courses include community-based service-learning projects?^e 46% of FY students and 63% of seniors said "at least some" of their courses included a community-based service-learning project.

 Notes - a.
-'Highly' is a 6 or 7 on a seven-point scale where 1 is 'Not at all' and 7 is 'Very much.' - b.
-'Frequently' is 'Often' or 'Very often.' - c.
-A 'High' rating is a 6 or 7 on a seven-point scale where 1 is 'Poor' and 7 is 'Excellent.' - d.
-'Substantially' is 'Quite a bit' or 'Very much.' - e.
-'At least some' is defined by combining responses of 'Some,' 'Most,' and 'All.'
+"Highly" is a 6 or 7 on a seven-point scale where 1 is "Not at all" and 7 is "Very much." - b.
+"Frequently" is "Often" or "Very often." - c.
+A "High" rating is a 6 or 7 on a seven-point scale where 1 is "Poor" and 7 is "Excellent." - d.
+"Substantially" is "Quite a bit" or "Very much." - e.
+"At least some" is defined by combining responses of "Some," "Most," and "All."

-Indiana University Center for Postsecondary Research 1900 East Tenth Street, Suite 419 Bloomington, IN 47406-7512 Phone: 812-856-5824 Fax: 812-856-5150 Email: nsse@indiana.edu Web: nsse.iub.edu
+Center for Postsecondary Research Indiana University School of Education 1900 East Tenth Street, Suite 419 Bloomington, IN 47406-7512 Phone: 812-856-5824 Fax: 812-856-5150 Email: nsse@indiana.edu Web: nsse.iub.edu IPEDS: 207722